 Medical marijuana dispensaries began opening this week on the island, and roughly 2,000 patients have signed up for MMJ.

-That’s of no small interest to Charles Bachtell, co-founder and CEO of Cresco Labs, which has operations in Puerto Rico.
+That’s of no small interest to Charlie Bachtell, co-founder and CEO of Cresco Labs, which has operations in Puerto Rico.

 Bachtell anticipates the patient count there could reach 100,000 once the program is fully developed.